Haihan-Sun/Haihan-Sun.github.io/_pages/about.md

 <tr>
     <td class="tg-ko0z">2025/05</td>
-    <td class="tg-ko0z"> Our journal paper “Temperature- and Volume-Fraction-Dependent Debye Model for the Dielectric Properties of Binary Mixtures of Water and Methanol at Microwave Frequencies” has been accepted for publication in <i>IEEE Transactions on Microwave Theory and Techniques</i>.
+    <td class="tg-ko0z"> Tessa's paper “Temperature- and Volume-Fraction-Dependent Debye Model for the Dielectric Properties of Binary Mixtures of Water and Methanol at Microwave Frequencies” has been accepted for publication in <i>IEEE Transactions on Microwave Theory and Techniques</i>.
 Congratulations, Tessa! </td>
   </tr>

 <tr>